-With respect to competition for our carotid embolic prevention system, CGuard EPSTM, the manufacturers of products used in connection with CAS procedures in the United States, is comprised of a number of large companies, including Abbott Laboratories, Boston Scientific Corporation, Covidien Ltd. (currently part of Medtronic, Inc.) and Cordis Corporation.
-In Europe, in addition to the above mentioned manufacturers, Terumo Medical Corporation is also a market participant that has a share of the market for products used in connection with CAS procedures.
-As we develop and seek regulatory approval in the United States and Europe for our new TCAR delivery system, SwitchGuardTM, and continue to seek greater market share for CGuard EPSTM, we expect to compete with Silk Road Medical in the total carotid artery revascularization market that comprises both CAS and carotid endarterectomy ("CEA").
+With respect to competition for our carotid embolic prevention system, CGuard EPS, the manufacturers of products used in connection with CAS procedures in the United States, including a number of large companies, including Abbott Laboratories, Boston Scientific Corporation, Medtronic and Cordis Corporation.
+In Europe, in addition to the above-mentioned manufacturers, Terumo Medical Corporation also participates in the market for products used in connection with CAS procedures.
+As we develop and seek regulatory approval in the United States and Europe for our new TCAR neuroprotection system SwitchGuard, and continue to seek greater market share for CGuard, we expect to compete with Silk Road Medical in the total carotid artery revascularization market that comprises CAS, TCAR and carotid endarterectomy ("CEA").

 Many of these companies are larger companies or divisions of publicly-traded companies that have certain competitive advantages, including greater capital resources, larger customer bases, broader product lines, larger sales forces, greater marketing and management resources, larger research and development staffs and larger facilities than ours and have established reputations, relationships with our target customers and worldwide distribution methods that are more effective than ours.
-However, while there are currently many market participants in the U.S. carotid stent market, we believe that the European market is somewhat more fragmented for CEA and CAS products, and, in our opinion, smaller competitors may be able to gain market share with greater flexibility and more efficiently than in the United States.
+However, while there are currently many market participants in the U.S. carotid stent market, we believe that the European market is somewhat more fragmented for CAS products, and, in our opinion, smaller competitors may be able to gain market share with greater flexibility and more efficiently than in the United States.